Navajo Saddle Blanket Modeled After Third Phase Chief Blanket

 - Item # C4583F

-The pattern consists of two-inch banded strips of varying colors.
-One group is bordered with a deep blue yarn with bands of burnt orange and red yarns.
-Alternating strips are single rows of red and burnt orange yarn in alternate positioning.
-These band styles alternate throughout the textile.
-The four corners feature diamond shapes composed of brown, red, and burnt orange.
-It is the corner designs that were derived from the Third Phase Chief Blanket style.
+The hallmark of Navajo saddle blankets lies in their intricate designs.
+This saddle blanket features two-inch banded strips in various colors.
+One group of bands is bordered with deep blue yarn, interwoven with burnt orange and red yarns.
+Alternating strips consist of single rows of red and burnt orange yarn, creating a captivating visual rhythm.
+The corner designs, composed of diamond shapes in brown, red, and burnt orange, draw inspiration from the Third Phase Chief Blanket style—a testament to the rich artistic heritage of the Navajo weavers.

 To quote Lane Coulter, author of Navajo Saddle Blankets: Textiles to Ride in the American Southwest: